margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Margaret

 ## Top Songs ##
-* "When You Say Nothing at All"
+* "When You Say Nothing at All" --- **interested in this**
 * "Memphis Soul Song"
-* "I'm So Tired of Being Alone"
+* "I'm So Tired of Being Alone" --- **interested in this**
 * "Be Thou My Vision"
 * "Lo, How a Rose Ere Blooming"
 * "My Life Goes On In Endless Song Above Earth's Lamentations"
-* "Love Story"
+* "Love Story" --- **interested in writing and composing a song on the Symmetry in relationships and lessons learned inspired by T. Swift**
-* "What a Wonderful World"
+* "What a Wonderful World" --- **interested in writing and composing a song called 'A New Day' inspired by this**
-* "Jailhouse Rock"
+* "Jailhouse Rock" --- **interested writing and composing a female version fo this song**
-* "Boy with a Coin"
+* "Boy with a Coin" --- **interested in writing and composing a song on coins inspired by this** **interested in writing and composing a song on the blue and the brown, the roots of the ground, the water flowing through the earth inspired by this**
+* "The Highwaymen" --- **interested in writing and composing a song called 'A Highwaygirl' inspired by this tune, but different narrative**
+* "'Tis a Gift to Be Simple'" --- **interested in writing and composing a rendition of this**

 ## Song Lyrics ##
 Songs share stories, human stories.
 Songs share stories of relationships.
 Songs express the heart of someone and speak to the heart of another.
 Songs capture words through feelings in catchy, punchy, witty, and clever ways.
 People can learn lessons from songs, sing along to songs, dance to songs, and learn to create their own songs.
 People can use music to heal.